Elucidating the nature of axial-vector charm-antibottom tetraquark states: motivation

 Most observed tetraquark states are classified as hidden-charm or hidden-bottom tetraquark states, encompassing the $ c \bar c $ or $b \bar b$ pair.
 Nevertheless, the fundamental principles of QCD do not preclude the theoretical possibility of open-flavour tetraquark states.
 The $[qc] [\bar q \bar b]$ with $q$ $=$ $u$, $d$ and $s$ tetraquark states represent a distinct category of exotic state.
 A considerable amount of theoretical information on the expected properties of these tetraquark states is available in the literature since the original studies began more than two decades ago~\cite{Zhang:2009vs, Zhang:2009em, Sun:2012sy, Albuquerque:2012rq, Chen:2013aba, Agaev:2016dsg, Agaev:2017uky, Wang:2020jgb, Wang:2019xzt, Wu:2018xdi, Ortega:2020uvc}.
-Although, as can be seen, these tetraquark states have not been observed experimentally, they have attracted the attention of the hadron physics community.
-The study of these $[qc] [\bar q \bar b]$ tetraquark systems reveals that, in contrast to hidden-charm or hidden-bottom tetraquark states, the $[qc] [\bar q \bar b]$ tetraquark states are inherently stable, with narrow widths.
-This is because, unlike other tetraquark states, they cannot annihilate into gluons.
+While these specific tetraquark configurations have not yet been observed experimentally, they represent a theoretically compelling subject in hadron spectroscopy.
+The $[qc][\bar{q}\bar{b}]$ system is particularly noteworthy because, unlike hidden-flavor tetraquarks (e.g., $c\bar{c}q\bar{q}$ or $b\bar{b}q\bar{q}$ ), it possesses inherent stability and is expected to exhibit narrow decay widths.
+This distinctive feature arises from the flavor-asymmetric quark content, which forbids annihilation into gluons—a dominant decay channel for many conventional quarkonia and hidden-flavor exotic states \cite{Ortega:2020uvc}.
 These properties render them a valuable resource for the study of heavy-quark dynamics and a deeper understanding of the dynamics of QCD.
 To gain a deeper understanding of the internal structures of these states, it is also crucial to investigate the decay channels, including strong, radiative, and electromagnetic, in conjunction with their spectroscopic parameters.
-The study of the electromagnetic properties of tetraquark states is an important way of gaining insight into their internal structure.
-It also provides a valuable understanding of the non-perturbative aspects of QCD.
-One of the most important quantities in this context is the magnetic moment of the tetraquark states.
-This study aims to extract the magnetic moments of the axial-vector charm-antibottom tetraquark states, specifically the $[qc] [\bar q^\prime \bar b]$ and $[qc] [\bar q \bar b]$ states, through the implementation of the QCD light-cone sum rules.
-To achieve this, a compact diquark-antiquark configuration is constructed, characterized by $ \rm{J^P} = 1^{+ \pm}$ spin-parity quantum numbers.
-The existing literature encompasses various studies in which the electromagnetic characteristics of both hidden- and doubly-heavy tetraquark states are studied to understand both their internal structure and their true nature~\cite{Ozdem:2024dbq, Ozdem:2024lpk, Mutuk:2023oyz, Wang:2023bek, Ozdem:2023rkx, Ozdem:2023frj, Lei:2023ttd, Zhang:2021yul, Azizi:2023gzv, Ozdem:2022eds, Ozdem:2022kck, Xu:2020qtg, Wang:2017dce, Ozdem:2022yhi, Wang:2023vtx, Ozdem:2021hmk, Azizi:2021aib, Ozdem:2021hka, Xu:2020evn, Ozdem:2021yvo, Ozdem:2017exj, Ozdem:2017jqh, Ozdem:2024rrg, Mutuk:2024vzv}.
-It is evident that further research is required to gain a deeper understanding of the electromagnetic characteristics of states with varying structural compositions.